 “Ask any of the spectators at one of these matches as they watch with amazement how the girls are running up and down the field, passing to each other, shouting to coordinate and cheering each other onward as they shoot decisive goals,” Nishigaya said.
 “It’s a small but perhaps difficult-to-make step from that pride to families fully empowering their daughters in every other area of life.”

 South Sudan gained independence from Sudan in 2011, after nearly 99 percent of voters favored it in a referendum.
 In December 2013, civil war broke out after President Salva Kiir accused his former deputy, Riek Machar, and 10 others of attempting a coup.
 A peace agreement was signed in Ethiopia in 2015 under threat of UN sanctions on both sides, yet violence continued after Machar was appointed first vice president and fled the country in 2016.
-Last year, Kiir and Machar agreed to another and formed a coalition government.
+Last year, Kiir and Machar agreed to another peace deal and formed a coalition government.

 By most accounts, however, the country remains seriously unstable, with the country’s leaders having “squandered the world’s goodwill, the country’s oil revenues, and countless opportunities to lift up their population of 12 million people,” Samantha Power, the administrator of Usaid said in a statement on July 9, marking South Sudan’s 10-year anniversary as a nation.
 Yet a future South Sudan, she added, can be defined “not by the tragedies of its first decade, but by its resilience and renewal in the decades ahead.”

 Life remains rough — from government media censorship to child soldier recruitments and “human rights abuses off the Richter scale,” according to the UN.
 Intercommunal violence rages, causing 80 percent of civilian casualties thus far this year, according to a report by the head of Unmiss, Nicholas Haysom.